MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

      - java - if crash recorded on application Layer.

-     - native - if crash recored on native layer within the app.
+     - native - if crash recorded on native layer within the app.

      - non-fatal - crashes being recorded to debug any feature.
 Application won’t crash but it will upload non-fatal crash logs to help in debugging a feature.